eliihen/web-worker/README.md

  - Access the global browser Navigator object
  - Call XMLHttpRequests
  - Manipulate data using JS' built in methods

+For more information on what functions are available inside a worker scope, [refer to this page](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Functions_and_classes_available_to_workers).

 ## How do I install it?
 First run: